Dry heaving refers to repeated gagging or retching motions from a dog without producing vomit.

 Dogs sometimes dry heave when something irritates the back of the throat.

-Grass, fur, or small non-food particles can stick briefly in the throat, triggering gagging or retching as the body tries to clear it.
+Grass, fur, or small non-food particles can stick briefly in the throat, triggering gagging or retching as the body tries to clear them.

 Your dog may paw at their mouth, swallow repeatedly, or gag a few times before settling.